 Fire on High (Mallinson Rendel, 2009) is for young teenagers.
 Teenager Jonno is a keen astronomer.
 When he wins the chance of a free trip to another country, it's the start of a series of adventures that involve a solar eclipse, an aircraft hijack, snake venom, a disintegrating satellite and a young terrorist.

 My Brother's War was published by Penguin Books in 2012 and was awarded Best Junior Fiction in the 2013 New Zealand Post Children’s Book Awards.
 It also won the LIANZA Librarians’ Choice Award 2013.

 writers in schools information

 Hill is available through the Book Council's Writers in Schools programme to talk to intermediate and secondary school students, as well as older primary school students.
 He can talk about being a teen fiction writer, a novelist/adult fiction writer, a non-fiction writer and a screenwriter/playwright.
-He can give an introduction and talk, a reading and Q&A session, and do a creative writing workshop, a gifted and talented workshop and talk, a session for challenged readers and an extended attachment to a local school.
-He is able to run workshops on fiction writing, by prior arrangement, as well as lead Professional Development sessions for teachers and can travel out of town for visits.
+He can give an introduction and talk, a reading and Q&A session, and do a creative writing workshop, a gifted and talented workshop and talk, a session for challenged readers.
+He is able to run workshops on fiction writing by prior arrangement, as well as lead Professional Development sessions for teachers and can travel out of town for visits.

 KAPAI: Kids' Authors Pictures and Information